dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 <img width="1216" height="361" alt="image" src="https://github.com/user-attachments/assets/71aa2ec5-d82d-4a30-8436-308b16c96bc6" />

 **CDC reconciliation:** Beyond quality enforcement, Silver applies the CDC OP Flags against the `AR_H_COMMIT_TIMESTAMP` ordering to maintain system state.
 Inserts and updates are merged into Silver tables using Delta's `MERGE` semantics, keyed on business identifiers such as `order_id` or `customer_id`.
 Deletes are hard-deleted to ensure Silver and Gold layers remain sources of truth, **regardless of duplicate SQS notifications or out-of-order event delivery**.
 Comprehensive type casting, timestamp normalization, and critical entity joins — linking orders, customers, and products — are also finalized at this stage.

+Within the Silver layer, I implemented strategic partitioning on **high-cardinality business dimensions** to align the physical data layout with downstream query patterns.
+This enables the engine to execute high-efficiency **Predicate Pushdown**, allowing Spark to leverage file-level metadata (min/max stats) to skip irrelevant data blocks within the Delta files, thereby **minimizing memory consumption and network latency during Gold-layer aggregations**.

 **Silver Examples:**